-The weather system passing south of us is predictable however and we should start making better progress in the next few days.
-In the meantime, the calmer seas and gently rolling swell does make it fairly easy to practice with the sextant (Elle and Jack are pictured taking a sun sight) and many on board have jumped at the opportunity to learn how to use this traditional seafaring tool to precisely navigate across the ocean using the sun, moon, and stars.
+The weather system passing south of us is predictable, however, and we should start making better progress in the next few days.
+In the meantime, the calmer seas and gently rolling swell do make it fairly easy to practice with the sextant (Elle and Jack are pictured taking a sun sight).
+Many onboard have jumped at the opportunity to learn how to use this traditional seafaring tool to precisely navigate across the ocean using the sun, moon, and stars.

 We also had the good fortune to catch a duo of fresh his-and-hers Mahi Mahi today (both Nicks pictured posing with their catches), so we’re looking forward to some great protein supplements tomorrow, as so far, the Indian Ocean Mahi has tasted delicious.

-In Oceanography class this afternoon, student presentations included Grace explaining the vital importance of Coral Reef ecosystems to our own survival (pictured), Jules informed the crew as to the problem that the beautiful yet damaging, invasive species of Lionfish brings to the Caribbean, and Hugh educated everybody as to the importance of preserving Mangrove forests, as they prevent coastal erosion as well as serve as home to many young fish species.
+In Oceanography class this afternoon, student presentations included Grace explaining the vital importance of Coral Reefs ecosystems to our own survival (pictured).
+Jules informed the crew as to the problem that the beautiful yet damaging invasive species of Lionfish brings to the Caribbean.
+Hugh educated everybody as to the importance of preserving Mangrove forests, as they prevent coastal erosion as well as serve as home to many young fish species.